• Skip to primary navigation

 If you love olives, then this is the salad for you, bitter green olives, tangy Kalamata olives, oh so sweet cherry tomatoes and sharp-tasting green capsicum (bell peppers) are all smothered in a delicious lemony garlic vinaigrette and make a sublime combination of flavours for your table.

-Serving Suggestions
+4. Serving Suggestions 🍽

 If your olives were in brine rinse them, shake to remove excess water then cut them in half lengthwise and then into quarters.

-QUARTER BLACK OLIVES LENGTHWISE
+SLICE BLACK OLIVES

-QUARTER GREEN OLIVES LENGTHWISE
+SLICE GREN OLIVES LENGTHWISE

 Wash your cherry tomatoes under cold running water and cut in half.

 You can do this either by cutting them one by one or by placing a few under a plastic lid and running a serrated knife through them.
-However, if your tomatoes are a bit soft it is easier to place your hand over a few and then run a serrated knife through them.

 Wash your green capsicums, remove the seeds and core and chop into a medium dice.

 Wash your parsley leaves, shake to remove excess then roughly chop.
-Add all your ingredients to a large mixing bowl.

 Add all the vinaigrette ingredients to a small glass jar and shake until emulsified.
+Add all your ingredients to a large mixing bowl.

 Pour the dressing over salad, season with salt and pepper then toss gently until combined.
 Taste and adjust seasoning according to your taste.